2023 Solar Incentives Guide for Hillcrest Heights, MD - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to make renewable energy usage more affordable via financial incentives to help people install solar panels on their homes.
-These incentives can include upfront discounts, cash back or monthly credits towards your utility bill.
-Some incentives are handled by the federal government, some by the Maryland government and some by your specific utility company, county or municipality.
+Solar incentives are designed to make renewable energy usage more affordable via financial incentives for individuals who install solar panels on their homes.
+Incentives can include things like discounts, cash back or credit towards your monthly utility bill.
+Some incentives are handled federally, while others are offered by the state of Maryland or by your utility company, county or municipality.
 Categories of solar incentives include:

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-To better understand how the new Clean Energy Credit might apply to you, talk to your local Hillcrest Heights solar installation expert.
+Your local Hillcrest Heights solar panel installer can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives